Mitigating Risk While Moving Life-Saving Treatments Across The Globe

 The Breakthrough

-Based on the internal dimensions of CSafe’s pallet-in-pallet design, Direct Relief was able to fit exactly one pallet of product into the CSafe shipper.
-This precise fit allowed Direct Relief to load its own pallets and ship quickly while ensuring product stability and virtually eliminating temperature excursion.
-To further ensure success, Direct Relief mimicked conditions along anticipated transportation lanes, performing in-house live testing of the shipper’s performance in order to identify appropriate pack-out times.
-Because they maximized space for the shipments and maintained product temperature stability for the bulk loads for up to 120 hours, CSafe pallet shippers were an ideal choice for Direct Relief.
+Based on the internal dimensions of CSafe’s pallet-in-pallet design, the humanitarian organization was able to fit exactly one pallet of product into the CSafe shipper.
+This precise fit allowed the organization to load its own pallets and ship quickly while ensuring product stability and virtually eliminating temperature excursion.
+To further ensure success, the organization mimicked conditions along anticipated transportation lanes, performing in-house live testing of the shipper’s performance in order to identify appropriate pack-out times.
+Because they maximized space for the shipments and maintained product temperature stability for the bulk loads for up to 120 hours, CSafe pallet shippers were an ideal choice for the organization.
 Additionally, these shippers are relatively lightweight in design, and the portable pallets enable quick and efficient movement.
 This keeps product excursions at bay while dramatically reducing labor handling requirements.

 180,000+ monoclonal antibody treatments